About the Workshop

 Our goal is to create a shared vocabulary and a research agenda that is both grounded in foundational knowledge and visionary about future possibilities.

 Recent advances in Large Language Model (LLM) agents open up possibilities for moving intelligent systems beyond tools toward mutual partnerships with humans.
 These agents can engage in fluid natural language dialogue, exhibit role-playing behaviors, and demonstrate reasoning and planning capabilities.
-Still, they lack critical characteristics of effective collaboration between humans, such as mutual awareness, adaptivity, and shared accountability, which could introduce risks such as misaligned autonomy, hallucinations, privacy and security vulnerabilities, and over-anthropomorphization.
+Still, they lack critical characteristics of effective collaboration, such as mutual awareness, adaptability, and shared accountability, which could introduce risks such as misaligned autonomy, hallucinations, privacy and security vulnerabilities, and over-anthropomorphization.

 This workshop calls on the broad HCI, CSCW, AI, and related communities to critically and creatively explore new paradigms of human–agent partnership.
 We invite contributions that draw on the rich history of technology-mediated remote human collaboration while also envisioning novel forms of mixed-initiative, multi-party, and asynchronous collaboration with AI agents.

-• Establish "agents as remote collaborators" analogy as a bounded but powerful research heuristic.
+Our objectives include:- Establish the "agents as remote collaborators" analogy as a bounded but powerful research heuristic.

-• Identify and ideate novel interaction paradigms that extend beyond traditional human-human/human-AI collaboration.
+- Identify and ideate novel interaction paradigms that extend beyond traditional human-human and human-AI collaboration.

 Participation Options